Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 Motorcycle Earplug Problems And Solutions

-Of course, visiting an audiologist for custom motorcycle earplugs can help with any of these "hard to fit" issues.
+Of course, visiting an audiologist for custom motorcycle earplugs can help with any of these "hard-to-fit" issues.
 But most people can find happiness with commercial options.

 "My motorcycle earplugs are too loose!"